Bayonne Bridge: Late 2000s and early 2010s: Plans for roadbed raising

+Mid-2010s: Construction of new roadbed

 The Port Authority believed that it was possible to build the new roadway without interrupting traffic flow between Staten Island and Bayonne.
 In July 2012, the Port Authority announced construction would begin in the middle of 2013, to be completed by 2017.
 In this timeline, removal of the existing roadway would be completed by late 2015, in time for the opening of the widened Panama Canal.
 The project would cost $1.7 billion and last five years.

 One of the challenges faced by the project was the tight confines of the construction area: residential homes lay less than 20 ft from the work site, though none of them were in the path of the construction itself.
 In 2014, Staten Islanders living near the Port Richmond work site filed a lawsuit, alleging that the construction work violated the Civil Rights Act of 1964 by exposing predominately-minority communities in Port Richmond to toxins.
 In 2015, some Bayonne residents lodged complaints due to excessive noise, vibrations, dust over their neighborhood, and construction debris falling off the bridge (such as paint chips), though the Port Authority later settled those complaints.
 The project would also necessitate the temporary closure of a park in Bayonne.
 Additionally, the Bayonne Bridge would remain open to vehicle traffic throughout the construction.

 On April 24, 2013, the Port Authority's Board of Commissioners awarded a $743.3 million contract to a joint venture of Skanska Koch and Kiewit Infrastructure Company.
 The construction involved building support columns first, then adding prefabricated road segments using a gantry crane that rolled on top of the arch.
 The gantry crane would construct one rope-supported section of the new roadway at a time, using a temporary beam to support the existing roadway while each rope was replaced.
 The existing roadway would then be removed.
 Temporary bridge closures allowed new floor beams to be attached to the arch's ropes in order to support steel stringers that would hold up the new roadway.
 This work was expedited by Barack Obama's presidential administration due to the importance of the project to national commerce, being one of the first applicants to Obama's "We Can't Wait" initiative of important infrastructure projects.
 New Jersey Governor Chris Christie also considered the project a high priority for his state.